logzio/logz-docs/_source/logzio_collections/_security-sources/aws-waf.md

 ##### Check Logz.io for your logs

-Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana) and search for `type: awswaf`.
+Give your logs some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd) and search for `type: awswaf`.

 If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).